raspberrypilearning/club-mentoring/en/step_1.md

 --- collapse ---

 ---
-title: Mentors (technical or guidance)
+title: Mentors
 ---
-Mentors support young people who attend Dojos in a variety of ways by facilitating their learning during Dojo sessions.
+Mentors facilitate learning by encouraging young people, helping them get set up, talking them through a project, and supporting them to find their own solutions.
 Mentors are not expected to have all the answers.
-Instead, they support Ninjas to use the resources and tools available, and to resolve issues themselves.

-+ Mentors (technical) are those with programming skills and/or coding experience.
-They often have a preferred area and expertise within which they like to work (e.g. HTML, Python, Unity).
-This can influence the topics covered in the Dojo.
+Some mentors have programming skills and/or coding experience (e.g. HTML, Python, Scratch, Unity).
+This can influence the topics covered in the club.
+Other mentors also support the club leader with organisational tasks, such as venue logistics and club promotion.

-However, you don’t need to have coding experience to be a mentor.
+You don’t need to have coding or teaching experience to be a mentor.

-+ Mentors (guidance) are those who facilitate learning by encouraging young people, helping them get set up, talking them through a project, and supporting them to find their own solutions.
-Often guidance mentors gain an understanding of languages like Scratch by supporting young people.

 --- /collapse ---